amd/OpenCL-caffe/README.md

 OpenCL (https://en.wikipedia.org/wiki/OpenCL) is an open standard parallel programming language for heterogeneous platforms.
 OpenCL is supported by a variety of commercial chip manufacturers.

+#Branches
+ We have three braches in this repo.

+ -stable, the stable branch for users

+ -dev, the developer branch, we encourage people to contribute on this branch

+ -master, the original Caffe's master branch against which our code is syncrhonized.

 #Design features
   -All Caffe layers ported to OpenCL